image

 If I’m pregnant, when should I get Pfizer’s ABRYSVO?

-Check your eligibility >
+Check Your Eligibility >

-Pregnant women who received ABRYSVO most commonly reported pain at the injection site, headache, muscle pain, and nausea.
+• Pregnant women who received ABRYSVO most commonly reported pain at the injection site, headache, muscle pain, and nausea

 • Am I eligible to receive ABRYSVO?

-• What are the risks with ABRYSVO?
+• What are the risks and possible side effects with ABRYSVO?

 icon